I tried SRE for a service as an embedded SRE

 Mr. Hasegawa (@rarirureluis)is.

-This article briefly introduces how SRG, a horizontal organization, creates and maintains an SRE culture in specific teams.
-I hope that this article will help you introduce SRE, as I will introduce the materials used to explain how to achieve this to the business side, and OSS to create the culture.
+This article briefly explains how SRG, a horizontal organization, creates and maintains an SRE culture in specific teams.
+We will also introduce materials used to explain how to achieve this to the business side, as well as OSS for creating the culture, so we hope this article will be helpful in introducing SRE.

-We will introduce the journey of SRG, a horizontal organization, as they joined the DotMoney service as Embedded SREs (Site Reliability Engineers) and built an SRE culture and improved service quality.
+We will introduce the journey of SRG, a horizontal organization, as they joined the DotMoney service as Embedded SREs (Site Reliability Engineers) and worked to build an SRE culture and improve service quality.

-This article is just my personal method, and it may not apply to many situations.
-Therefore, I hope that you will find this method to be an acceptable option.
+This article is based on my personal method, and it may not be applicable to many situations.
+Therefore, I hope that you will find this method to be an option.

-When I joined as an Embedded SRE, rather than just starting to talk about SRE, I did various things to gain the trust of the service department.
+When I joined as an Embedded SRE, rather than just talking about SRE right away, I did various things to gain the trust of the service department.

 This was my first time as an SRE.And the service side may tire out before they can reap the benefits of SRE.The goal is to mitigate this somewhat by gaining your own credibility first.

-The first thing I did was reduce toilets and communicate.
+The first thing I did was reduce toilet paper and improve communication.

 Find Toil etc.

-We discovered Toil while investigating the infrastructure configuration of the service and the deployment flow.
+I discovered Toil while trying to understand the infrastructure configuration of the service and investigating the deployment flow.

 for example,